dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 <img src = "assets/images/1.png">

-This is already quite impressive but I know we are all here for the cool per voxel effects so let's dive in this topic now.
+This is already quite impressive but I know we are all here for the cool per-voxel effects so let's dive into this topic now.

 # Per Voxel instead of Per pixel
-The main difference between the two aprroaches is performance and looks in the end.
+The main difference between the two approaches is performance and looks in the end.
-For doing lighting per pixel we would follow the regular ray tracing principles and use the kernel/shader we already made in the previous step, since this is already capable of computing code for each pixel on the screen.
+For doing lighting per pixel we would follow the regular ray tracing principles and use the kernel/shader we already made in the previous step since this is already capable of computing code for each pixel on the screen.
-However, we want the nice stylized and blocky effect instead.
+However, we want a nice stylized and blocky effect instead.
 We can achieve this by having a separate kernel or shader depending on what API you are using that will run some code for each voxel in the scene instead of each pixel on the screen.
 This is basically a better version of a for loop that will run on our GPUs.

-Here is an example on how to acces the voxels with this approach.
-This is in OpenCL kernel but it will be similar in others envirnoments.
+Here is an example of how to access the voxels with this approach.
+This is in OpenCL kernel code but it will be similar in other environments.

 ```cpp
 int x = get_global_id(0);